Gitphiyi/Phi-Database/REPORT.md

 };
 ```

-Implemented operators: SeqScan, IndexScan, FilterOp, ProjectOp, LimitOp, CrossProductOp, NestedLoopJoin.

 ### 3.4 Page Manager

-DbFile is a singleton that manages all file descriptors.
+When I was designing the DbFile is a singleton that manages all file descriptors.
 It handles:
 - read_at() / write_at() for positioned I/O
 - File path management with automatic directory creation
 - Locking support (shared/exclusive modes)